OObadare/WikiWalk/README.md

 # WikiWalk

 ### Overview
-A data visualization project that lets you “crawl” through Wikipedia by clicking on links that appear in bubbles and branch out to more bubbles.
-This would make a web of articles as the user clicks the bubbles, allowing them to see how interconnected Wikipedia is.
+Supposedly, if one selects a wikipedia article and keeps clicking the first non-italicized, non-parenthesized link, it will lead to the article for Philosophy roughly 90 percent of the time.
+WikiWalk is a project to investigate this claim, although it attempts to take the user to Reality instead of Philosophy.

-### MVPs
+### Ho
 * User should be able to query Wikipedia for a starting point.

 * Bubbles of varying size corresponding to how many people have visited their respective pages on Wikipedia.

 * New bubbles leading to different pages should open on click of a previous bubble.
 The screen should zoom and focus to accommodate said bubbling.

 ### Wireframes